Genie (feral child): 1978–present

 Several people who worked with Genie, including Curtiss and Kent, harshly criticized Rymer's works.
 A late April 1993 New York Times review of the book from scientific reporter Natalie Angier, which took an extremely negative view of the research team, prompted David Rigler to write to the Times.
 In his letter, published in the Times in mid-June 1993, he responded to what he said were major factual errors in Angier's review and gave his first public account of his involvement in Genie's case.
 He wrote that, as of his writing, she was doing well living in a small, private facility where her mother regularly visited her.
 His letter also stated that he and Marilyn were in contact with her mother and had recently reestablished contact with Genie, who he said had immediately recognized and greeted him and Marilyn by name, and that, "My wife and I have resumed our (now infrequent) visits with Genie and her mother."

 As of 2016, Genie was a ward of the state of California living in an undisclosed location in Los Angeles.
 In two articles published in May 2008, ABC News reported that someone who spoke to them under condition of anonymity had hired a private investigator who located her in 2000.
 According to the investigator, she was living a simple lifestyle in a small private facility for mentally underdeveloped adults and appeared to be happy, and reportedly only spoke a few words but could still communicate fairly well in sign language.
-The news stories noted that her mother had died of natural causes at the age of 87 in 2003.
-They also included the only public interview with her brother, who was then living in Ohio; he said that since leaving the Los Angeles area, he had visited her and their mother only once, in 1982, and had refused to watch or read anything about her life until just prior to the interview, but had heard she was doing well.
+Genie's mother died of natural causes at the age of 87 in 2003.
+The news stories also included the only public interview with her brother, who was then living in Ohio; he said that since leaving the Los Angeles area, he had visited her and their mother only once, in 1982, and had refused to watch or read anything about her life until just prior to the interview, but had heard she was doing well.
 A story by journalist Rory Carroll in The Guardian, published in July 2016, reported that she still lived in state care and that her brother died in 2011, and said that despite repeated efforts Curtiss had been unable to renew contact with her.